Martibis/256ART-generative-art-template/README.md

 ## 256ART Generative Art Template

-This is a template for creating generative art to be released fully on-chain via 256ART
+This is a template for creating generative art to be released fully in-chain via 256ART

 ### Getting Started